Flying Otter Winery & Tasting Room

 Do I need to make a reservation?

 No, reservations are not required; however, seating is on a first-come, first-served basis.
 It’s a good idea to make a reservation, especially for parties of four or more.
-For groups of eight or more, we strongly recommend making a reservation so that our team can be prepared.
+For groups of eight or more, we strongly recommend making a reservation so that our team can be better prepared.

 Can we bring our kids?